 The new Rotation Exam – Internal Medicine, available to Physician Assistant students and programs, is best suited for PA students looking for a focused, high-yield review for the end of your rotation.
 It joins our growing list of Rotation Exams including Rotation Exam – Pediatrics, Rotation Exam – Emergency Medicine, Rotation Exam – Psychiatry and Behavioral Health, and Rotation Exam – Women’s Health.
 This content is novel, and not included in Rosh Review’s PANCE QBANK, Mock exams, or Power Packs.
 Topics for the Rosh Review Internal Medicine Rotation Exam are based on the national curriculum blueprint.
 Rosh Review, LLC is not sponsored or endorsed by, or affiliated with, the Physician Assistant Education Association (PAEA) nor the End of Rotation Exam™ (EOR).
 All trademarks are the property of their respective owners.

-The AANPCBs established eligibility for the Emergency Nurse Practitioner Certification exam includes three options.
+The American Academy of Nurse Practitioners (AANPCB) established eligibility for the Emergency Nurse Practitioner (ENP) Certification Exam, which includes three options.
 Option 1 requires you to complete 30 CE hours of Emergency Care Procedural skills.
-To make your life simpler, Rosh Review created a Emergency Care Skills and Procedures CE module derived form AANPCBs curriculum.
-What does this mean?
-You no longer […]
+To make your life simpler, Rosh Review created an Emergency Care Skills and Procedures CE module derived from AANPCB’s curriculum. […]

 Today we released a new Patient Experience Improvement Module, available to residency programs using the emergency medicine resident Qbank.
 The goal of this module is to equip providers with the interpersonal tools to enhance the patient experience.
 Formal education on this topic is lacking in most residency curricula, so we are introducing this to spark a new era in medical education where humanism and customer service in medicine are given special attention.